Rent Anatomy of a Murder (1959)

 24/09/2022

 Lengthy courtroom drama based on a real life criminal trial which scrutinises the condition of the US legal system.
+It was adapted from a novel by a defence attorney based on one of his cases.
 And if that sounds like homework, it really isn't.
 This is an absorbing film made with a light touch by Otto Preminger with a fine jazz score by Duke Ellington.
-It was adapted from a novel by a defence attorney based on one of his cases.

-The film is shot around coastal Michigan where the actual events took place.
+It is shot around coastal Michigan where the actual events took place.
 An unambitious small town lawyer (James Stewart), defends an army lieutenant (Ben Gazzara) who shot the man who raped his flirtatious wife (Lee Remick).
 The soldier is charged with murder and claims temporary insanity.
-The film is fascinatingly ambiguous and it is impossible to be sure, even by the end, what really happened.
-The same is true for the jury who must reach a verdict.

-Of course, the audience wants the lawyer to win the case as we see the case through his eyes, and we like his sassy secretary (Eve Arden) and the alcoholic gumshoe seeking redemption (Arthur O'Connell).
+The story is fascinatingly ambiguous and it is impossible to be sure, even by the end, what really happened.
+Which is true for the jury who must reach a verdict.
+The audience wants the lawyer to win the case as we see through his eyes, and we like his sassy secretary (Eve Arden) and the alcoholic gumshoe seeking redemption (Arthur O'Connell).
 So we are partial.
-The point of the film is that everyone involved in the case is influenced by expectation, personal interest and past experience.
-Justice is at the whim of the dark arts of the lawyers.

 0 out of 0 members found this review helpful.